What Notified Bodies Look for When Reviewing Your Medical Device Technical Documentation Under the EU MDR

 European Competent Authorities Are Watching Too

 Typically, European Competent Authorities have kept a low profile, especially when it comes to low- and medium-risk devices (which comprise 95% of device volume).
 But now manufacturers – especially self-declared Class I devices – can expect to see more market surveillance from Competent Authorities.
 We have seen evidence of Competent Authorities in the Netherlands and Belgium, for example, inspecting Class I self-declared manufacturers!
-COVID-19 also saw the temporary loosening of compliance restrictions for personal protective equipment (PPE) and other medical equipment needed for the pandemic.
-Not surprisingly, products of questionable efficacy made their way onto the EU market.
 In the near term, you can expect to see more involvement from Competent Authorities, but this is also part of a longer-term trend to assert more control for reasons explained earlier.

 Want to Learn More?

-Regardless of where you are on the EU MDR transition spectrum, we have the training and consulting support to help.
+Regardless of where you are on the EU MDR knowledge ladder, we have the training and consulting support to help.

 On the consulting side, our EU MDR team can help review and structure your Technical Documentation in accordance with EU MDR requirements.